yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Rules
-- Rooms D, E & F are .
+- Rooms D, E & F contain personal belongings.
 Keys are handed out with trust
-- Waterpistols and laptops not in the same space
+- Waterpistols and laptops not in the same space.
-- Only pee in the bathrooms
-    - Or you'll get eaten by a dianoga
+- Only pee in the bathrooms or you'll get eaten by a dianoga

 ---
 # Thank you to our sponsors